scrowland/pytest-runner/README.md

 - `{className}`: Test class name (empty if test is not in a class)

 ### Example Configurations

+Open your settings and search for pytest runner, then you can add a custom command:

 **Default (simple pytest):**
 ```json